a-hansen/aon/README.md

 Benchmark
 ---------

-There is a benchmark test class that compares native Aon encoding with Aon-JSON as well as other popular JSON libs.
+There is a benchmark test class compares native Aon encoding with Aon-JSON as well as other popular JSON libs.
 The benchmark uses JMH and takes @45 minutes.